varshalik/socio-live-standalone-core/README.md

 * Once you are done, feel free to let us know and send us link to repository or send us a pull request!
     * [Creating a Pull Request](https://help.github.com/articles/creating-a-pull-request/)
 * P.S.
 If you want to build more than one version feel free to send them both with us!

+#### Questions
+If you have any questions, feel free to add a Github Issue on the repository.
+Instructions on creating an issue can be found [here](https://help.github.com/articles/creating-an-issue/).

+Just for reference, the repository's Github issues can be found [here](https://github.com/jlwatkins/socio-live-standalone-core/issues)

 #### Important Files
 * `js/live-demo.js` - main javascript file which includes attendee drawing AND SocioLive code.
 Only need to pay attention to attendee drawing code